phnx-im/docs/src/spec/authentication_service.md

 # Authentication Service (AS)

-In this chapter, we detail the different functionalitites of the authentication service.
-See the subchapter on [credentials](authentication_service/credentials.md) for more details on the credential types referenced in this chapter.
+In this chapter, we detail the different functionalities of the authentication service.
+See the sub-chapter on [credentials](authentication_service/credentials.md) for more details on the credential types referenced in this chapter.

 For an overview over the security of the AS see [here](./authentication_service/security_guarantees.md).